K-theory of locally finite graph $C^*$-algebras: Category of black-and-white bi-directed graphs and a functor to abelian groups

 Let $E$ be an infinite, locally finite bi-directed graph as above.
 We define here a category $\cal E$ of black-and-white 'subgraphs' of $E$.

 Let us note that this section is not necessary for the proof of the main results, so it can be considered as an independent part of the paper aiming to make a link and comparison to the category, considered by P.Ara \cite{A} in the setting of another type of $C^*$-algebras associated with a graph (via a transcendency matrix) and with other graph categories.
 For example, the objects of our category, which we call 'black-and-white graphs', are the same as 'graphs with flags' used in the paper by Yu.Manin and D.Borisov \cite{MB} (flags there are our white edges), but there the set of morphisms is different.
 Analogously to \cite{A}, we prove the basic property of the functor from our category to abelian groups.
 This section also provides additional insight into the nature of our calculations for the main results.

 To construct an object of $\cal E$, choose an arbitrary set $\Omega$ of vertices of $E$.
 The corresponding graph will contain all edges of $E$ starting and ending on vertices from $\Omega$.
 If the edge starts (ends) on a vertex from $\Omega$, but ends (starts) outside, it will be called white, otherwise black.
 Thus the objects of $\cal E$ are certain (black-and-white) subgraphs of $E$.
 In particular, if we choose the whole set of vertices of $E$, as $\Omega$, we arrive at the whole graph $E$ (with only black edges present), as an element of $\cal E$.

-Now we define the set of graph homomorphisms between those black-and-white double graphs.
-There is a homomorphism $f: E \to F$ if $F$ contains all vertices of $E$, and all black and white edges of $E$, as black edges of $F$.
-White vertices of $F$ are those which are starting at the ends of vertices of $E$.
-So, these homomorphism changes white edges to black and add, as white, new edges which are coming out from former white edges.
+Now we define the set of graph homomorphisms between those black-and-white bi-directed graphs.
+There exists a homomorphism $f: G \to F$, if $F$ contains all vertices of $G$, and all (black and white) edges of $G$, as (black) edges of $F$.
+White edges of $F$ are those which start at the ends of edges of $G$.
+So, these homomorphisms change white edges to a black ones and add, as a white, new edges which come out from the former white edges.
 Of course, the identity map from a black-and-white graph to itself is considered to be an elementary homomorphism as well.
 Any composition of the above defined elementary homomorphisms is also a homomorphism.
-These homomorphisms play the role analogous to 'complete graph homomorphisms' in \cite{A}, however they are defined differently in our case.
+These homomorphisms play a role analogous to the 'complete graph homomorphisms' in \cite{A}, however they are defined differently in our case.

-\begin{proposition} \rm Every locally finite, infinite graph $E$ is a direct limit of a chain of finite graphs and homomorphisms in the category $\cal E$.
-Any finite subgraph of $E$ can serve as a starting element of this chain. \end{proposition}
+\begin{proposition} \rm Every infinite, locally finite graph $E$ is a direct limit of a sequence of finite graphs and homomorphisms in the category $\cal E$.
+Any finite subgraph of $E$ can serve as a starting element of this sequence. \end{proposition}